 West Lothian, for the purpose of building standards, is split in to two teams, East and West.
 This allows for better control of work and dealing with peaks and troughs of work flow.
 This system also allows greater flexibility for site visits.
-There is a principal building standards officer, 2 surveyors, a building standards officer and a building inspector in the East team and a principal building standards officer, 3 surveyors and a building inspector within the West team, this current set up allows us to have a minimum of 4 people on site most days, with the remaining surveyors / officers in the office / working from home.
-The team also consists of a building standards manager, building standards technician, a modern apprentice building standards technician, a building standards officer who works across both teams and a structural engineer (currently vacant) all assisted by 2.5FTE in the support team.
+There is a principal building standards officer, 2 surveyors, 2 building standards officers and a building inspector in the East team and a principal building standards officer, 3 surveyors, an assistant building standards officer and a building inspector within the West team, this current set up allows us to have a minimum of 4 people on site most days, with the remaining surveyors / officers in the office / working from home.
+The team also consists of a building standards manager, building standards technician and a structural engineer (currently vacant) all assisted by 2.5FTE in the support team.